-These stereotypes are best broken with travel.
-I traveled to Nagaland in the first week of December last year to explore the state and to witness its very popular Hornbill Festival.
+Stereotypes are best broken with travel.
+I traveled to Nagaland in the first week of December last year to explore the state and to witness its very popular Hornbill festival.
 I had heard and read about the festival, it was time to explore it.

 An introduction to the Tribes and Culture of Nagaland

-Hornbill Festival began in 2000 CE with a desire to promote the 16 indigenous tribes of Nagaland, their culture and products to the rest of the World.
-Rather than promoting different regions of this hilly State, the festival brings all of them together on a single platform and let the world interact with them.
-Immensely successful, now the festival is known all over the World.
+Hornbill festival began in 2000 CE with an intention to promote the 16 indigenous tribes of Nagaland, their culture and products to the rest of the World.
+Rather than promoting different regions of this hilly state, the festival brings all of them together on a single platform and let the world interact with them.
+Immensely successful, the festival is now known all over the World.

 The 16 tribes of Nagaland are: